-7. Prepare New Jersey LLC Operating Agreement
+7. Prepare the New Jersey LLC Operating Agreement

 Although preparing a detailed LLC operating agreement is not a legally required step for incorporating an LLC in New Jersey, it is strongly suggested for all emerging limited liability businesses.
 You should consider developing an operating agreement as part of your LLC strategy.
 The purpose of this paper is to establish how your firm will operate.

 The operating agreement is the basic document that spells out the members’ rights, powers, responsibilities, debts, and obligations to one another and to the LLC.
 The agreement is strictly internal and has not been lodged with the Secretary of State.

 If an LLC does not establish an operating agreement, the articles of organization, rules, and/or member control or limited liability company agreement will serve as the operating agreement.

 The following should be included in the operating agreement: